Akira Nogami: New Japan Pro-Wrestling (1984–2004)

 After graduating from high school in 1984, Nogami was initiated into the New Japan Pro-Wrestling (NJPW) dojo.
 He debuted in October of that year against Keiji Mutoh.
 In April 1990, he left on an overseas learning excursion to Europe in Otto Wanz's Catch Wrestling Association and returned to NJPW a year later.
 Showing a new wrestling style, he changed his name to Akira (stylized in all capital letters) and adopted the gimmick of a kumadori-wearing kabuki actor.
 Akira scored a big win over Jyushin Thunder Liger in August 1991 to begin his one and only reign as IWGP Junior Heavyweight Champion.

 After losing the title to Norio Honaga in November 1991, he graduated to the heavyweight division.
 In June 1992, he teamed up with Hiroshi Hase to participate in the NWA World Tag Team Championship tournament, held by World Championship Wrestling.
 They defeated the Headhunters in the first round and the Fabulous Freebirds in the second, but Akira suffered an eye injury against Shinya Hashimoto on June 20, and was replaced by this latter for the remainder of the tournament.
 In September 1993, he formed the J-J-Jacks with Takayuki Iizuka.
 After proving that the team was no threat to the IWGP Tag Team Championship, the J-J-Jacks disbanded in March 1996, as Iizuka teamed up with Kazuo Yamazaki, with whom he won the titles, while Nogami joined Shiro Koshinaka's Heisei Ishingun.

 Nogami suffered another serious eye injury in 1998 and returned in February 1999, becoming a member of Masahiro Chono's Team 2000.
 Akira changed his appearance, giving up his kabuki makeup for sinister black facepaint and blond hair.
 During 2000, he had a recurring role in the TV show Kamen Rider Kuuga.
 From 2001 onward, he wrestled mainly in the junior heavyweight division and engaged in some classic matches.
 After failing to reach a new contract agreement with New Japan in 2004, Nogami declared himself a freelancer and began competing only part-time.

 All Japan Pro Wrestling (2004–2007)

 Since leaving NJPW, Nogami has become a regular in Keiji Mutoh's All Japan Pro Wrestling where he has been a consistent threat to the juniors.
-He currently has a successful acting career that consumes much of his time, but still appears on numerous events each year always bringing with him exceptional skill, speed, and charisma.
+He currently has a successful acting career that consumes much of his time, but still appears on numerous events each year.